TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 Each entry should be relatively short, but important topics may expand out into their own posts.
 We'll see.

+## February 3, 2016

+### What did you learn yesterday?

+I learned some new things about Cucumber and the Selenium driver yesterday.
+I set up tests that could find an element in a particular row of the DOM.
+I also learned how to test javascript popups with it.
+Annie helped me to set up Hound and Rubocop on my project as well.
+It's helped to take away some of the uncertainty I had while writing code in regards to style.
+I went through and linted my entire bookstore app yesterday.
+Now I'll know before I submit my PR if some random file has an extra blank line or is missing a space before a }.

+### What are you going to do today?

+Heh, this seems like the most difficult question to answer.
+Whatever I write here is usually wrong.
+It really should say, "what do you think you're going to do today?".
+I did finish up the order (I think order is more descriptive than cart for what they are doing) models yesterday and implemented most of the integration tests for now.
+Today, I'll set up the order controllers and get the models up and doing something.

+### What do you expect to learn?

+Again, I'll likely gain some knowledge about setting up order/cart functionality.
+I feel like if I mention Stripe here again, I'll never get to it, so I just won't.
+There.
+I didn't say it.

 ## February 2, 2016

 ### What did you learn yesterday?